 - Annual Fee: $550

 There are other cards out there that will get you into airport lounges.
-But these two are clearly the best of the bunch in terms of the benefits they provide and the airport lounge access.
+But these three are clearly the best of the bunch in terms of the benefits they provide and the airport lounge access.

 Some top-tier airline co-branded credit cards like the Delta SkyMiles® Reserve American Express Card, the United Club℠ Infinite Card, and the Citi® / AAdvantage® Executive World Elite Mastercard® will get you into their own lounges.
 But then you’re tied to that one airline, often paying the same or a similar hefty annual fee as one of these cards that will open far more lounge doors.

-But which one should you choose: The Amex Platinum or the Chase Sapphire Reserve card?
+But which one should you choose: The Amex Platinum, Capital One Venture X, or the Chase Sapphire Reserve card?
 The answer will be different for everybody.
-Both cards earn two of our favorite flexible points currencies: American Express Membership Rewards and Chase Ultimate Rewards Points.
+All three cards earn you ultra-valuable flexible points currencies: American Express Membership Rewards, Capital One Venture Miles, and Chase Ultimate Rewards Points.
 Travelers should weigh these cards based on a number of factors, including location, airline status, future travel plans, and more.

 There’s no denying that the American Express Platinum Card is the most powerful among the credit cards with airport lounge access.
 If that’s your primary consideration for one of these top-tier cards, it’s the clear winner.
-But the Chase Sapphire Reserve has other advantages like an easy-to-use travel credit that makes the effective annual fee cost cheaper and easier to justify.
+But the Capital One Venture X also provides great lounge access at a much cheaper annual fee cost of only $395.